 your health insurer

-you are not honest, you may not be covered, as your insurer may not
+If you are not honest, you may not be covered.
+Your insurer may

 Making a health insurance

 Most health funds require you to make a claim within 2 years of

 incurring medical expenses following an accident or illness.
 Check

 what time limits your health fund applies to your level of cover

 and type of claim.

 Like all types of insurance, deciding whether to